Monday, July 22, 1968

 May 30 - Oct 18, 1968 • Songs recorded during this session appear on The Beatles (Mono)

-On this day, The Beatles were in Studio One, at Abbey Road, to record some orchestral work for Ringo Starr’s “Don’t Pass Me By” and John Lennon’s “Good Night“.
-The session lasted from 7 pm to 1:40 am.
+On this day, The Beatles were in Studio One at Abbey Road, recording orchestral parts for Ringo Starr’s “Don’t Pass Me By” and John Lennon’s “Good Night.”
+The session ran from 7 pm to 1:40 am.

 Designed as an introduction to Ringo’s composition Don’t Pass Me By, this George Martin orchestral arrangement – soaring flutes, harps, violins, violas, cellos, clarinets, bass and other instruments – has remained unissued until now.
 This piece was recorded during the session that fashioned the orchestral overdub for Good Night, the closing track on The Beatles (better known as the White Album), and utilised the same musicians.